Top tips to help you out!

-Depression affects everybody differently, and it’s really important for you to take the time to really try and understand how it is affecting you.
+Depression affects everybody differently, and it’s really important for you to take the time to try and understand how it is affecting you.
 Some people can have very mild periods of feeling low, while for some people it can have more serious effects.
-Many people who suffer with depression really see the benefits from making a few lifestyle changes to help them along.
+Many people who suffer with depression really see the benefits from making a few lifestyle changes to help them.

-Take the time to properly prepare yourself for bed.
-Make sure that you are not looking at screens late at night and that you are properly switching yourself off at a good time.
-Listening to a guided meditation or playing some relaxing sounds may also help you to fall asleep.
+Take the time to properly get ready for bed.
+Make sure that you’re not looking at screens late at night, and that you’re winding down at a reasonable time.
+Listening to a guided meditation or playing some relaxing sounds may also help you fall asleep.

 - Many people with depression have periods of struggling with social interaction

-When you are feeling low, it may be natural for you to distance yourself from the people you would normally spend time with.
-However, maintaining social interaction is really beneficial, so it can help to make sure that somebody you trust knows about how you feel.
-That way, when you start to struggle they will be able to reach out to you and help you along.
+When you’re feeling low, it may be natural for you to distance yourself from the people you would normally spend time with.
+However, maintaining social interaction is really beneficial.
+It can help to make sure that somebody you trust knows about how you feel.
+That way, when you start to struggle, they will be able to reach out to you and support you.

 Positive thinking exercises